 Genia Mineeva - July 2020

-Earlier this month we started planting trees in Peru, and here's a quick explanation as to why...
+SInce July 2020, we have been planting trees in Peru, and here's a quick explanation as to why...

 It’s easy to lose touch with our place in the wider world.
 Between quick cups of coffee, hastily gobbled sandwiches and daily family dramas, our world can shrink.
 It can shrink to the four walls of our house, down the road or to the other side of town.
 And it takes a concerted effort to open the world up again–by reading, travelling, learning.
 All the good stuff.